Yomguithereal/clj-fuzzy/README.md

 (mra-codex "Smith")
 "SMTH"
 ```

-## Warnings
-The library is very young and subject to API changes.

-## Todo
-* Add algorithms dealing with other languages than English.
-* Add more algorithms to the library.
-* Optimize the algorithms' implementations.
-* Offer a better API.

 ## Contribution
 Please feel free to contribute by forking this repo.
 Just be sure to add relevant unit tests and pass them all before submitting any code.